The way that you create content with your WordPress site has drastically changed with the release of WordPress 5.0.

 And that should be all you need to get up and running once WordPress 5.0 is released in November (or maybe January…)

-And remember - if you're already using the Bibblio related posts plugin, keep an eye out for a Bibblio Gutenberg block.
+And remember - if you're already using Bibblio's recommendations on your site, our modules are compatible with the new editor.
 And if you're not, learn how Bibblio can help you display better related content on your WordPress site.